voxeet/comms-sdk-react-native/docs/enums/internal.ConferenceStatus.md

 • **CREATED** = `"CREATED"`

-Informs that a new conference is created.
+A new conference is created.

 ___